ENTRANCE TEST SCORES

 I am not able to attend the Open Day, what can I do?

 The school will be open for visits during October.
-The dates can be viewed here and you should contact the school office to book a place on 01923 671424.
+The dates will be advertised on the website nearer the time.
+You should contact the school office to book a place on 01923 671424.

 When is the Sixth Form Open Evening?